diku-dk/futhark-pldi17/README.md

 downloaded automatically by our scripts.

 Please read this document carefully or you are likely to have a bad time.
-This infrastructure works only on Linux, and some Linux knowhow is likely necessary to follow these instructions.
-The Linux system must have a GPU, and a working OpenCL setup (see specific requirements below).
+This infrastructure has been tested only on Linux, and some Unix knowhow is likely necessary to follow these instructions.
+The system must have a GPU, and a working OpenCL setup (see specific requirements below).

 The main interface to the infrastructure is `make`.
 The makefile contains various targets for running sub-parts of the infrastructure,